TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 - **`nonce`**
   A unique value from the authorization request, used to prevent replay attacks and link this Key Binding JWT to a specific transaction session.
 - **`aud`**
-  The audience for this JWT, typically the relying party (e.g., `x509_san_dns:merchant.example.com`).
+  The audience for this JWT, typically the relying party (e.g., `x509_san_dns:verifier.example.com`).
-  It ensures that the Key Binding JWT is intended for a specific merchant or service.
+  It ensures that the Key Binding JWT is intended for a specific verifier or service.
 - **`iat`**
   The "issued at" timestamp (in Unix epoch seconds) indicating when this Key Binding JWT was created.
 - **`sd_hash`**